-Within a few months of starting solid foods, your baby's daily diet should include meats, cereal, breads, vegetables, fruits and eggs, in addition to breast milk or formula.
-Delaying the introduction of foods, such as eggs, fish or peanut butter to prevent allergies is not necessary.
+Note: According to the American Academy of Pediatrics, delaying the introduction of foods, such as eggs, fish or peanut butter, to prevent allergies is not necessary.
 If you have food allergy concerns, talk with your provider prior to starting your baby on solid foods.

 After eating pureed foods for a while, your baby can begin soft finger foods, such as banana pieces, teething biscuits or soft crackers.
-Avoid foods that may cause choking.
-Supervise him while he is eating.
-Your baby may enjoy drinking from a cup, but will need help.
+Avoid giving him foods that may cause choking and always supervise him while he is eating.
+Your baby may enjoy drinking from a cup, but he will need help.
 Expect a mess!